ingeniala/heybluekata/ADRs/adr-mailing.md

-# Document Management
+# Mailing

 ## Summary

-A lot of functionality in a startup depends on business document management.
-A core decision of the architecture is how to manage this documents in a good way.
+A digital company needs to communicate with customers, partners and community in a sustainable way.
+So A core decision of the architecture is how to manage the email interchange.

 ### Alternatives